 A week or so ago I came across an article on Drapers on Twitter, "Retailer Insights: Making sense of declining wholesale relationships" and I thought it was an interesting read.
 In it, Elizabeth Hanley, owner of independent retailer Magpie's Nest in Stalybridge, Cheshire talks about how she has noticed a decline in brand loyalty from the brands she stock.

-Elizabeth explains that she's noticed a difference both in terms of flexibility around payment terms, exclusivity and around customer service.
-In the tough retail climate we are experience here in the UK at the moment it is really sad to read that at a time where we should value the relationships we've built over the year and lift each others businesses some suppliers has chosen to take a different approach.
+Elizabeth explains that she's noticed a difference both in terms of flexibility around payment terms, exclusivity, and customer service.
+In the tough retail climate we are experiencing here in the UK at the moment it is really sad to read that at a time where we should value the relationships we've built over the years and lift each other's businesses some suppliers have chosen to take a different approach.

-The shop stock both big brands usually found in high street and big department stores as well as products from locally produced handmade businesses and proudly puts its customers at the centre of everything they do to create a positive and memorable shopping experience.
+The shop stock both big brands usually found in the high street and big department stores, as well as products from locally produced handmade businesses, and proudly puts its customers at the centre of everything they do to create a positive and memorable shopping experience.

-I reached out to Elizabeth and asked her if she would be interested in taking part in one of my mini stories and I was so happy that she agreed.
-As a owner of a successful independent shop that has won lots of awards over the years and who sell across a number of categories I thought she would have some great advise for you and I'm so pleased to share it with you below.
+I reached out to Elizabeth and asked her if she would be interested in taking part in one of my mini-stories and I was so happy that she agreed.
+As an owner of a successful independent shop that has won lots of awards over the years and who sell across a number of categories I thought she would have some great advice for you and I'm so pleased to share it with you below.

 How do you find new suppliers?

 I am always looking.
 I never have a day off in that sense!
 If I spot something on holiday in a shop I like the look of I will do some research to find the supplier.
 I picked up one of our soap companies we stock like this.
 I was on holiday in the lake district and saw these super gorgeous soaps, purchased one, and tested it out at home.
 Then when I decided the product was good I contacted the company to see if they would work with us.